Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Even if all languages are equally complex.
-All languages, however are not equally hard to study.
-Some languages are harder than others.
+All languages, however, are not equally hard to study.
+Some are harder than others.

 By far the most popular, widely quoted opinion on the planet earth is from the FSI, the US Foreign Service Institute.
 The FSI study reflects their 70 years of experience in teaching various languages.
 They have divided languages into five groups of difficulty for speakers of English.

 Since most Indians interested in pursuing foreign language already speak English, well, at least most people can understand elementary level English.
-Thus, FSI research can be useful to explore Foreign language difficulty level for aspirants looking forward to learn a new language in India.
+Thus, FSI research can be useful to explore the Foreign language difficulty level for aspirants looking forward to learning a new language in India.

-This list is based on average time for a student to achieve lower advanced level proficiency, though the actual time can vary based on a number of factors.
-I have only considered important and popular foreign languages tongues in India to keep it as simple as possible!
+This list is based on the average time for a student to achieve lower advanced level proficiency, though the actual time can vary based on several factors.
+I have only considered important and popular foreign languages in India to keep it as simple as possible!

 |Category I (Easy)||1200 Hours||Spanish, Swedish, Romanian, Danish, Dutch, Italian, Norwegian, Portuguese.|